Cartas Portuguezas

 Portuguese pattern playing cards published in Rio de Janeiro, Brazil, late 19th century. © The Trustees of the British Museum Portuguese pattern playing cards published in Rio de Janeiro, Brazil, late 19th century. © The Trustees of the British Museum

-Above: Portuguese pattern playing cards produced by woodblock and stencil in Rio de Janeiro, Brazil, late 19th century.
+Above: Portuguese pattern playing cards produced by woodblock and stencil in (or in Lisbon for) Rio de Janeiro, Brazil, late 19th century.
 48 cards, in original wrapper lettered “Cartas Portuguezas, Da R. F. do R_o de Janr_o”.
 The 6 of cups bears a cipher, "R.F" but the banners on the fours of coins and cups are empty.
-It is possible that this example was actually manufactured anonymously in Belgium.
+The monogram on the six of cups is made to resemble that of the Real Fábrica de Lisboa, but it is possible that this example was actually manufactured anonymously in Belgium.
 Backs printed in blue with a pattern of stars. © The Trustees of the British Museum • Cartas Portuguezas

 References